-- 5.1.2 Two non-consecutive periods of leave of a week each. - 5.2 Paternity leave can be taken from the date of the child's birth or adoption placement, or a later date of your choosing, but must end: - 5.2.1 In birth cases, within 52 weeks of the child's birth, or if they were born before the first day of the Expected Week of Childbirth, within 52 weeks of the Expected Week of Childbirth. - 5.2.2 In adoption cases, within 52 weeks of the child's placement. - 5.3 You are entitled to paternity leave if you meet all the following conditions: - 5.3.1 You have been continuously employed by us for at least 26 weeks' ending with: - (a) In birth cases, the 15th week before the Expected Week of Childbirth. - (b) In adoption cases, the week in which you or your partner are notified by an adoption agency that you/they have been matched with a child.
+- 5.1 Paternity leave must be taken as a period of either one week or two consecutive weeks.
+It cannot be taken in instalments. - 5.2 Paternity leave can be taken from the date of the child's birth or adoption placement, or a later date of your choosing, but must end:

+- 5.2.1 In birth cases, within 56 days' (8 weeks) of the child's birth, or if they were born before the first day of the Expected Week of Childbirth, within 56 days' of the first day of the Expected Week of Childbirth. - 5.2.2 In adoption cases, within 56 days' (8 weeks) of the child's placement. - 5.3 You are entitled to paternity leave if you meet all the following conditions: - 5.3.1 You have been continuously employed by us for at least 26 weeks' ending with: - (a) In birth cases, the 15th week before the Expected Week of Childbirth. - (b) In adoption cases, the week in which you or your partner are notified by an adoption agency that you/they have been matched with a child.